 Initiative FY 2022 MTW Activities Adapting and expanding virtual programming in response to pandemic.
 Place-based programming through ROSS, Choice Neighborhoods, Jobs Plus.
 Provide on-site programs for homework assistance, project based learning, community service, sports and other activities to 220 youth ages 6 to 18 at 11 sites.
 Award academic scholarships through PhillySEEDS.
 Provide summer camp for 220 youth ages 6 to 13.
 Enroll 750 residents in Financial Literacy programs.
-Provide extensive additional services to residents through direct Youth Educational A component of the Sharswood/Blumberg Transformation Plan.
-Enrichment Provides \$500 per pupil annually to support enhanced educational programming for low-income high school students at the Big Picture Philadelphia School in the Vaux Community Building.
+Provide extensive additional services to residents through direct services and partnership programs as summarized in Table 11.
+Youth Educational Enrichment A component of the Sharswood/Blumberg Transformation Plan.
+Emicanen Provides \$500 per pupil annually to support enhanced educational programming for low-income high school students at the Big Picture Philadelphia School in the Many Community Building.
+Philadelphia School in the Many Community Building.
+Philadelphia School in the Vaux Community Building.
 Goal is to support students in achieving higher educational outcomes and graduation rates.
 MTW Rent Simplification PHA will continue to implement previously approved MTW initiatives that simplify program administration and provide incentives for economic self-sufficiency.
 HCV Mobility Continue to implement mobility program with MTW Block Grant funding to encourage moves to high opportunity areas.
-Second Chance Program • Continue to implement a time-limited, voucher pilot program to provide supportive services and housing subsidies to formerly incarcerated returning citizens that are active participants in good standing with the Eastern District Federal Court Supervision to Aid Reentry (STAR) Program and Mayor's Office of Reintegration Services (RISE) Program.
+Second Chance Program Continue to implement a time-limited, voucher pilot program to provide supportive services and housing subsidies to formerly incarcerated returning citizens that are active participants in good standing with the Eastern District Federal Court Supervision to Aid Reentry (STAR) Program and Mayor's Office of Reintegration Services (RISE) Program.
 Permanent, tenant-based vouchers are provided to successful program graduates.
 PHA also supports the re-entry of returning citizens to existing public housing households, subject to approval by the households, through a partnership with the Pennsylvania First Judicial Court ex-offender programs.
 Nursing Home Transition Ongoing partnership with State to provide housing opportunities for persons transitioning out of nursing homes into community-based settings.
-Local Family Self- Sufficiency Program Flexibility Activity to support increased enrollment and enhance residents' ability to build assets.
-Eliminates requirement that an interim or regular recertification be conducted within 120 days before enrollment in FSS program.
+Local Family Self- Sufficiency Program Activity to support increased enrollment and enhance residents' ability to build assets.
+Flexibility Eliminates requirement that an interim or regular recertification be conducted within 120 days before enrollment in FSS program.
 The last interim or regular recertification will be utilized, regardless of the date it was conducted.

 Initiative FY 2022 MTW Activities MTW Continued Approved by Board and HUD in FY 2021.
-Occupancy Policy - Limited Pilot Implementation deferred due to pandemic.
-Pilot program involving only new admissions and transfers to:1) scattered sites; 2) PHA-owned or controlled, non-RAD Project Based Voucher (PBV developments; and,) Turnover units and units for which there are no public housing conversion households with a right to return in PHA-owned or controlled RAD PBV developments. • Does not apply to current public housing residents, all elderly or disabled household members, and those who are caretakers of elderly/disabled members.
-Requires all non-disabled adults ages 18-54 to complete at least 20 hours per week of work, employment or job training as a condition of continued occupancy.
-Also applies to non-disabled 17 year old household members who have dropped out of school Residents will be referred to PHA Workforce Center as needed to help ensure ongoing compliance.
-Six-month grace period to come into compliance.
+Occupancy Policy - Implementation deferred due to pandemic.
+Limited Pilot • Pilot program involving only new admissions and transfers to:1) scattered sites; 2) PHA-owned or controlled, non-RAD Project Based Voucher (PBV) developments; and,) Turnover units and units for which there are no public housing conversion households with a right to return in PHA-owned or controlled RAD PBV developments. • Does not apply to current public housing residents, all elderly or disabled household members, and those who are caretakers of elderly/disabled members. • Requires all non-disabled adults ages 18-54 to complete at least 20 hours per week of work, employment or job training as a condition of continued occupancy.
+Also applies to non-disabled 17 year old household members who have dropped out of school Residents will be referred to PHA Workforce Center as needed to help ensure ongoing compliance. • Six-month grace period to come into compliance.
 Temporary hardship exemption for those with short-term medical issues or disabilities.
 An admissions and transfer preference will be established for these sites for applicants where one or more adults work at least 20 hours per week.
 Seniors and people with disabilities will automatically be provided with this preference.